 Your point value might also change depending on the way you use your points.
 If you earned the 60,000-point sign-up bonus on the Chase Sapphire Preferred® Card (by spending $4,000 in the first three months), for example, those points would have a base value of $600.
 However, you can increase the value of your Chase Sapphire Preferred points by 25 percent if you redeem them for travel through Chase Ultimate Rewards, which means that your 60,000 points could be worth as much as $750.

 Dollar value of reward / points needed to redeem it = point value

 For example, if you purchase a $300 flight with 15,000 points, your points are worth 2 cents apiece—a great deal!

 Read your credit card’s fine print to learn how much your points are worth—and pay attention to whether point values go up or down depending on how they are redeemed.

 Do credit card points expire?

-Make sure to check with your card issuer to keep up with the potential expiration dates, so you don’t miss out on redeeming your points for valuable upgrades, perks and redemption opportunities.
+Be sure to check with your card issuer to keep up with the potential expiration dates so you don’t miss out on redeeming your points for valuable upgrades, perks and other opportunities.

 The bottom line

 Your redemption options, earning structure and point value will vary based on the card you’re using.
 In any case, be strategic about how you redeem your credit card points.
 If your points are worth more as cash back than they would be if you redeemed them for gift cards, why not choose cash back?